neutr0nStar/Fire-blog-mern-stack/README.md

 * Start server ( index.js ) using ```node .```
 * Start client using ```npm start``` or ```yarn start```

-> This website was made by me for learning and demonstration purposes only.
+> Sever won't run as the password is not in the uri in mongodb.
+Contact me for password.